Need help? Join our Discord Glossary | Exam Info

 --output-format json

-Privacy note: Run introspection in the client's environment, never copy raw data to your laptop.
-The SDC Agents SMB datasource access boundary is designed for this — it returns metadata only.
+Run introspection in the client's environment, never copy raw data to your laptop.
+The SDC Agents SMB datasource access boundary is designed for this - it returns metadata only.

-3.5 Documenting Findings
+5.5 Documenting Findings Core

 For each dimension, capture: